Asian stocks follow Wall Street higher on upbeat data | WTOP

 Consumer product makers and utility companies, which are considered safe-play investments, lagged the market.
 Clorox fell 1.2% and NRG Energy slid 1.7%.

-The yield on the 10-year Treasury note rose sharply, to 2.47% from 2.41% late Friday.
+The yield on the 10-year U.S. Treasury note rose sharply to 2.47% from 2.41% on Friday.
 It also rose back above the yield on the three-month Treasury bill.

 That reverses an inversion in yields that alarmed investors last month.
-Such a change has preceeded recessions in the past.
+Such a change has preceded recessions in the past.

+AUSTRALIAN RATES: Australia’s central bank left rates unchanged but adopted new language in a statement about its latest meeting, suggesting the bank might be shifting toward a bias in favor of easing policy.
+The Reserve Bank of Australia said it would “monitor developments” and set policy “to support sustainable growth.”
+That provides “flexibility to cut” in response to upcoming employment data, Chris Weston of Pepperstone said in a report.

 KEEBLER SALE: Kellogg Co. agreed to sell brands including Keebler and Famous Amos cookies to Italian confectioner Ferrero SpA, best known for making Nutella.
 The price of $1.3 billion is about $2.6 billion less than Kellogg paid for Keebler 17 years ago.
 The value of household names like Keebler has deteriorated as families turn to food and snack alternatives that are thought to be healthier.
 The sale includes Kellogg’s fruit-flavored snack, pie crust and ice cream cone businesses.